carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - AMI's can be created from both Volumes and Snapshots.
   - You can create an AMI from EC2 instance and launch a new EC2 instance from AMI.
 - AMI **are built for a specific region and can be copied across regions** (Important for Disaster Recovery)
-- Use Case: A company's application is running on Amazon EC2 instances in a single Region.
+- Use Case:
+  1. A company's application is running on Amazon EC2 instances in a single Region.
 In the event of a disaster, how do you ensure that the resources can also be deployed to a second Region?
   - Copy an Amazon Machine Image (AMI) of an EC2 instance and specify the second Region for the destination
   - Launch a new EC2 instance from an Amazon Machine Image (AMI) in the second Region
+  2. An application has been migrated to Amazon EC2 Linux instances.
+The EC2 instances run several 1-hour tasks on a schedule.
+There is no common programming language among these tasks, as they were written by different teams.
+Currently, these tasks run on a single instance, which raises concerns about performance and scalability.
+To resolve these concerns, a solutions architect must implement a solution Which solution will meet these requirements with the LEAST Operational overhead?
+  - The best solution is to create an AMI of the EC2 instance, and then use it as a template for which to launch additional instances using an Auto Scaling Group, allowing the EC2 instances to automatically scale and be launched across multiple Availability Zones.
+  - Lambda is not the best solution because it is not designed to run for 1 hour (mx 15 min)

 ### Elastic Load Balancing (ELB)